samfeldstein/cookbook/README.md

-# 🧑‍🍳 Family Recipes
+# 🧑‍🍳 Cookbook

-A no-frills collection of family recipes.
+A no-frills collection of recipes.

 ## 🚘 Under the Hood